genesiscommunitysuccess/docs/docs/platform-reference/authentication-and-authorisation/authorisation.md

     ]]>
 </entity>
 ```
-An example of using ENTITY_VISIBILITY in a dataserver/request-reply can be something like this:
+Here is an example of using ENTITY_VISIBILITY in a data server or request server:

 ```kotlin
 query("ALL_BID_OFFER_SELLER_DEALER", BID_OFFER_SELLER_VIEW) {